 Unusual Options Activity Insight: New Oriental Education

-On Monday, shares of New Oriental Education (NYSE:EDU) saw unusual options activity.
-After the option alert, the stock price moved down to $2.23.
+On Wednesday, shares of New Oriental Education (NYSE:EDU) saw unusual options activity.
+After the option alert, the stock price moved up to $2.42.

 - Option Type: SWEEP